moogoesmeow0/moogoesmeow0/README.md

 # Greetings!
 ### I'm Taran!
 - I like computers
-- Currrently trapped in high school :(
+- Currently trapped in high school :(
-- I like cats too 😻
+- I like cats and robotics